cybersheepdog/Adversary-Hunter/README.md

 Adversary Hunter is a free-to-use-community-driven IOC feed that uses [Shodan](https://www.shodan.io/) and [Censys](https://search.censys.io/) (hopefully coming soon) searches to collect IP addresses of known malware/botnet/C2 infrastructure.

+## Weekly Update Cadence
+I currently have the script set to run on Mondays at 1200 EST.  Once it completes the updated lists of IPs will be available for ingest.

 ## Honorable Mentions

 This is based on [C2-Tracker](https://github.com/montysecurity/C2-Tracker) by [@montysecurity](https://github.com/montysecurity).
 C2-Tracker has been archived and is no longer being updated.
 The last weekly update was April 6, 2026.
 I am currently going through and validating the existing signatures in there and will then update with new signatures.
 Stay tuned for the weekly update cadence.